 Please pay the full fee (or the non-refundable deposit) immediately after you are accepted into your training.
-No place will be held if fees are not paid by due dates, including payment plans.
+No place can be held if fees are not paid by due dates, including payment plans.

 Is financial assistance available?

-We offer 2 partial, needs-based tuition scholarships for this inaugural Australian IFS course, and anyone accepted into the training program is eligible to apply for a scholarship.
+We offer partial, needs-based tuition scholarships for each Australian IFS course, and anyone accepted into the training program is eligible to apply for a scholarship.
 The Scholarship Application is reviewed after a participant is accepted into the training program for which s/he desires scholarship assistance.
 Please download the form (here below) and submit this when you make your application.
-The maximum individual scholarship award is 50% of the full fees payable for either Full or Part Residential .
+The maximum individual scholarship award is 25% of the full fees payable.
 Please submit the form (below) detailing your situation and let us know about full-time student/ hardship/ diversity or other circumstance.
 All applications will be considered and no correspondence will be entered.

 Do I have to pay the full tuition if I am going to miss some of my training?

 Yes.
 Tuition is set for the training as a whole, and everyone in the training is allowed to miss only minimal training time if you are to be certified.
 If you plan to miss any substantial portion of the training it is highly recommended you speak first with the organiser.

 - What does having the Certificate of Completion mean?

 When you earn a Certificate of Completion at the end of your training, you may: